June '11

 The decision was made to create a new jQuery based plugin and jqPlot was born.
 In an effort to give back to the community which made jqPlot possible, jqPlot was created as an open source project.

-Piwik now uses jqPlot to render charts. jqPlot is a pure JavaScript plotting plugin for the jQuery framework created by Chris Leonello. jqPlot renders charts using the html5 canvas tag.
+Matomo now uses jqPlot to render charts. jqPlot is a pure JavaScript plotting plugin for the jQuery framework created by Chris Leonello. jqPlot renders charts using the html5 canvas tag.

 What is canvas?